-Wynonna gasped free of the strangulating dark and emerged in her childhood bedroom, thrashing and swearing, kicking off her sheets like they were trying to kill her.
+Wynonna gasped free of the strangulating dark and emerged in her childhood bedroom, thrashing and swearing, kicking off sheets like they were trying to kill her.
 She struggled against the ropes on her wrists but could only find her own shaking hands.
+The ropes were gone, imagined.
 There was no crushing weight on top of her, no harsh grit under her palms, just the fuzzy null blue of her moonlit walls.

 She wasn’t bound.
 She wasn’t gagged.
 Her bed was her bed and not a shallow, sandy grave.
 There was no horseshoe of hooded men standing above her, heaving shovelfuls of dirt that beat bruises into her chest and stomach.